 If ever there was a time for a little glitz and glamour, the holidays are it.
 The snow is falling, the air is crisp, and the hot chocolate (or better yet, Baileys and cream) is flowing.
 So why not celebrate?
 You don't have to put an elf on every shelf and suddenly become a fan of the traditional red and green color combo.
-Instead, this holiday season opt for pairing silver and gold.
-After all, mixing metal finishes is one of 2018's hottest trends, and the holidays are the perfect time to take a stab at the glittering duo.
-Here are 11 ways to weave this festive look into your home without feeling like Goldmember from Austin Powers.
+Instead, this holiday season, opt for pairing silver and gold.
+After all, mixing metal finishes is a hot trend, and the holidays are the perfect time to have a go at combining this glittering duo.

 1. Create a tree out of ornaments.

 Decorating a Christmas tree is one of the most fun parts of the holiday, but who says you need an actual tree to do it?
 Whether you live in a small space or don't want to deal with shedding needles, a DIY alternative tree like this one by Maryann from Domestically Speaking might be just the thing for you.
 Wood boards adorned with gold and silver ornaments create a tiny Christmas miracle.

 2. Integrate ornaments throughout the house.

 Holiday decor can extend beyond the living room and front porch.
 Spread the love throughout your home.
 Bre from Rooms for Rent paired her silver kitchenware with gold ornaments, creating a nice neutral balance that still feels festive.

 Upgrade your holiday mantel game with silver and gold.
 Ashley from Curls and Cashmere layered an evergreen garland with baubles and trinkets to create a lush winter scene.
 The sweet silver wire deer figurine in front of the fireplace adds a whimsical touch.

 4. Construct an advent calendar.